haiku/website/content/blog/dogcow/2020-08-01_july_2020_activity_report.md

 Suhel Mehta implemented open\_dir and read\_dir functions for ufs2 and committed changes enabling DirectoryIterator to successfully read all directories.

 brjhaiku added partial support for btrfs\_write\_stat.

-## Kernel

-pulkomandy added space for AVX-512 registers in x86 arch_thread, which should resolve some KDLs when booting on certain Intel CPUs. mmlr contributed a number of improvements to the kernel, including implementing the MADV_FREE madvise() extension, which allows an application to signal that it no longer needs the data in a given address range so the underlying pages can be discarded and reused elsewhere.

 ## Networking